Have you ever found yourself in the final stretch of planning your next event….exhausted….

 Most organizations turn to events as their primary way to FUNDraise or FRIENDraise.
 An event done right can serve a wonderful purpose, but all too often the board and staff are left wondering why the event missed the mark despite an enormous investment of time and/or money.

-Before tackling your next big event, consider the following 5 questions:
+Before planning your next event, consider the following 5 questions:

 1. What is the number one goal of the event?